Gooey-good treats too yummy to resist

-Oozingly creamy, made using piquant blue cheese and sporting a soft, crumbly crust for an amazing bite, it's little wonder why Olivia's take on the burnt cheesecake is so popular.
+Oozingly creamy with a molten middle, made using piquant blue cheese and sporting a soft, crumbly crust for an amazing bite, it's little wonder why Olivia's take on the burnt cheesecake is so popular.
 Buy them home by the slice ($14), or in 5-inch ($45) and 8-inch ($76) sizes depending on how greedy you think you're gonna be.
 They've got a toothsome chocolate variant too ($88 for 8-inch), for all you cocoa fiends out there.

 What started as a home bakery business has now spawned a cult following for their meltingly-good burnt cheesecakes.
 Some call their Original Burnt Cheesecake ($49 for whole cake) the best one in town, while their new Matcha Burnt Cheesecake ($55 for whole cake) has its own legion of fans too.
 And based on how their pre-released monthly delivery slots get filled up so fast each time they're opened up, we think the craze isn't dying anytime soon.